hpl002/Masters_Public/readme.md

 Process mining is a still a very new research field.
 Initially conceived by Prof&#46;dr&#46;ir&#46; Wil van der Aalst and with its earliest publications dating to the 1990s.
 The official date is perhaps 2009, as this was when the Task Force on Process Mining was originaly founded.
 The task force published a [process mining manifesto](./resources/literature/2012_Book_.pdf) in 2011 that detailed the state of the art at the time of publishing.
 Prof&#46;dr&#46;ir&#46; Wil van der Aalst has an extensive reputation and has either published, coauthored, or edited almost 900 works on the topics of process mining, petri nets, business process management, workflow managmeent, process modeling, and process analysis.
 He is with no exception considered the *godfater* of process mining. - [source](http://www.padsweb.rwth-aachen.de/wvdaalst/)

 The published manifesto is therefore a good starting point for interested parties as it is published by and with the help of the most reputable sources in the field.
 It details its intentions, core concepts, the appointed task force, and core issues.
+The following sections details the core of the manifestoa and supplements with additional information where there have been advancements.

 #### Manifesto
 [Manifesto](./resources/literature/2012_Book_.pdf)